• Home

 “If you have a tool and people don’t know how to use it, it’s going to be suboptimal.
 To expose organizations to what AI can do, AI literacy is fundamental,” said Rowena Yeo, the CTO and VP of technology services at Johnson & Johnson, at a Nov.
 13 Fortune dialogue on generative AI at work.

-“There is definitely an appetite for people to learn, but what we are not seeing a lot is companies investing in going from AI fluency to adoption,” said Gastón Carrión, the managing director and APAC lead of talent and organization for Accenture, which sponsored the dialogue.
+“There is definitely an appetite for people to learn,” said Gastón Carrión, the managing director and APAC lead of talent and organization for Accenture, which sponsored the dialogue.
+Yet he added that “probably what we are not seeing a lot is conscious investment of companies to go from data or AI fluency to AI adoption.”

-“For every dollar that we spend on technology, we should spend three more on people, to help them to transition into the future,” Carrión added.
+“For every dollar that we spend on technology, we should spend three more on people, to help them to transition into the future,” Carrión said.

-Johnson & Johnson rolled out a mandatory AI fundamental course for its roughly 80,000 global employees, Yeo said, while providing other master classes catering to different personas in the organization.
+Johnson & Johnson rolled out an AI fundamental course which has been completed by roughly 89,000 global employees, Yeo said, while providing other master classes catering to different personas in the organization.

 The company has also found domain-specific uses for the tech, as in drug discovery.
 The firm—whose innovative medicine arm is expected to generate over $57 billion in sales in 2025—uses AI to identify novel drug targets and design better molecules, Yeo said.